meetuparchive/api/README.md

 ## [Clients][clients]

-You can find a list Meetup API client libraries [here][clients].
+You can find a list of Meetup API client libraries [here][clients].
 Submit a pull request to have yours listed.

 ## [Issues][issues]